 What I Didn’t Like About Lively

 No Family Plans: Currently, Lively does not offer any sort of shared plans for their cell service, meaning each of my phones needed their own separate plan.
 Many providers, like T-Mobile senior plans, offer discounted rates for family plans, so this was a bit of a disappointment.

-Limited Phone Choices: Although I had few complaints when it came to my Lively Smart and Lively Flip, these two phones are the only ones offered through Lively.
+Limited Phone Choices: Although I had few complaints when it came to my Jitterbug Smart3 and Jitterbug Flip2, these two phones are the only ones offered through Lively.
 Those hoping to find Apple, Samsung, or Motorola devices will have to look elsewhere.